AdrienDesola/gladys-zwave/README.md

 If you want to use it on your Raspbian image 3.1.5, all you have to do is to :
 - Install Open Zwave on it (Instructions are at the end of this README)
 - Update Gladys to version >= 3.1.11

+Remember : This module is still in Alpha :)

 ## Documentation